5jt/dyalog-cookbook/manuscript/02_intro.md

 If you are an experienced Dyalog developer, you may be able to improve on what is described here.
 For this reason _The Dyalog Cookbook_ remains for now [an open-source project on GitHub](https://github.com/5jt/dyalog-cookbook).

 Working through the book, you get to understand how the implementation issues and the solutions to them work.
-In Part 1 you will find ‘framework’ code for your application, growing more complex as the book progresses.
+In the first chapters you will find ‘framework’ code for your application, growing more complex as the book progresses.
 You can find scripts for these interim versions in the `code` folder on the book website.
 Watch out: they are interim solutions, constantly improved along the way.

 You are of course welcome to simply copy and use the last version of the scripts.
 But there is much to be learned while stumbling.

-Finally in Part 2 we'll introduce some professional writing techniques that might make maintaining your code easier – in what we hope will be a long useful future for it.
+Later on we'll introduce some professional writing techniques that might make maintaining your code easier – in what we hope will be a long useful future for it.
 This includes third-party tools, configuring your development environment and discussing user commands.

 ## What you need to use the Dyalog Cookbook